Ideas for Your Family Vacation in Jacksonville

 At Sweet Pete’s, 400 N. Hogan St., there are behind-the-scenes factory tours and candy-making classes where kids can learn how to make gummy candies, chocolate truffles or taffy.
 The offerings even include “toddler time” for ages 2 to 4, with story time and a sweet treat.

-Night hikes for ages 5 and up are 1½-hour, behind-the-scene tours that showcase the after-hours activity of tigers, jaguars, reptiles and other animals.
+Night hikes for ages 5 and up are 1½-hour, behind-the-scene tours for groups of six of more that showcase the after-hours activity of tigers, jaguars, reptiles and other animals.

 Tree Hill Nature Center, 7152 Lone Star Rd., is a 50-acre wilderness preserve dedicated to hands-on environmental education.
 Along with trails and a butterfly garden, you’ll find animal and nature exhibits and shows.